This easy recipe for a farmer’s market omelet uses local summer corn, tomatoes and basil with cheddar cheese for a breakfast bursting with flavor!

 Instructions

 - Melt 1 tablespoon butter in a skillet over medium heat.
-Add half the egg mixture and cook until eggs are almost set, pulling the sides of the egg mixture towards the middle to let all the liquid cook.
+Add the egg mixture and cook until eggs are almost set, pulling the sides of the egg mixture towards the middle to let all the liquid cook.

 - Add half the cheese, corn and tomatoes to one half of the egg mixture.
 Run a spatula underneath the egg and slide it off onto a plate, folding the top half over the bottom to cover the cheese and veggies.